diiiaz/Fireflies/README.md

 <img src="https://i.imgur.com/UdYVXR2.png">

-A Minecraft Fabric mod that allows you to change the color of name tags to color mob names !
+A Minecraft Fabric mod that brings fireflies, a catching net, and jars to enhance and beautify your world!

 ## Download